 In the event the user violates provisions of this Terms of Use read with Privacy Policy and Consent and Waiver Agreement, the promotion code applied by such user shall be deemed to be invalid and no discount shall be provided to such user.

-Cancellation
+Disruption of services

 The Company does not guarantee that the Website will function without interruption or errors in functioning.
 In particular, the operation of the Website may be interrupted due to maintenance updates, or system or network failures.
-In the event that you have been charged for the purchase, but you do not receive any confirmation email/message from us regarding the purchase, you shall contact us on [insert email address for redressal of issues].
+In the event that you have been charged for the purchase, but you do not receive any confirmation email/message from us regarding the purchase, you may contact us on [insert email address for redressal of issues].
 The Company will initiate a refund within [insert day(s)] day(s) of receiving the complaint.

 In the event your entry at Company Premise or use of Company Product is restricted due to any unexpected closure of the Company Premise or technical issues in the Company Product, the Company will initiate a refund of the full amount of the ticket within [insert day(s)] day(s) or reschedule your visit on a later date.
+Provided however that if the Company Premise has been shut down pursuant to a Force Majeure Event, the Company shall not be liable to provide a refund of the ticket amount.

+For the purpose of this Terms of Use, “Force Majeure Event” shall mean and include any event beyond the Company’s control, including (i) an act of God including but not limited to flood, hurricane, cyclone, typhoon, drought, earthquake, volcanic activity, outbreak of infectious diseases which has an impact of frustrating the performance of this Terms of Use, and any other acts of God which are natural calamity; (ii) transportation strike for a continuous period of seven (7) Business days; (ii) nuclear, chemical or biological contamination; (iii) war, civil commotion or terrorist act; (iv) any act of State or other exercise of a sovereign, judicial or executive prerogative by Government of India, or any competent authority resulting in the appropriation of the assets of the Company or affecting the ability of the Company to open the Company Premise.

 Intellectual Property Rights